PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD052.md

-# CSADD052 - GdsRetain on Input can be better achieved with Variable Flag
+# CSADD052 - Retaining on Input can be better achieved with Variable Flag

 **Severity:** ![Warning](images/Warning.png) Warning

-Checks the use of the `[GdsRetain]` attribute, when it is used in Combination with the `[Input]` attribute the diagnostic is reported.
+Checks the use of the `[GdsRetain]` and the `[Retain]` attribute, when it is used in Combination with the `[Input]` attribute the diagnostic is reported.

 ## Solution